 - Revisit and refine it with each new race edition, making sure contact details and your assessment of risks are up-to-date

-To give you a bit of a head start in putting together your race risk assessment, we’ve put together a template that – alongside advice from this article – can help guide you through the process of assessing your race’s risks and providing appropriate mitigants.
+To give you a bit of a head start, we’ve put together a risk assessment template that – alongside advice from this article – can help guide you through the process of assessing your race’s risks and providing appropriate mitigants.

 The template is provided in both Word and Google Docs format and is easy to edit to suite your particular event needs.
-To receive your copy of the risk assessment template, simply enter your email below:
+To receive your copy of the risk assessment template click here.

 Below you can find a number of useful resources in writing your risk assessment: